-Ludwick Marishane is an international, award-winning business scientist and speaker.
-He is the MD of an innovative product-development & commercialisation company best known for their DryBath® product which he invented at the age 17.
-Through this he became South Africa’s youngest patent-filer.
+Ludwick Marishane is a business scientist and entrepreneurial inventor.
+He is the MD of a product-development and commercialisation agency, best known for their DryBath® product.

-He was the only African (and youngest) to address the 1500-person industry-audience at the 2015 Accenture Innovation Conference (on the topic of Reverse Innovation), and has done corporate & academic talks for, among others, GIBS, UCT-GSB, Standard Bank, Absa, Discovery, Momentum, VWSA, Accenture, Sanlam, Primedia, Nandos and the Consumer Goods Forum Summit
+Soon after starting his classes and consulting duties, he was the only African (and the youngest) to address the 1500-person audience at the 2015 Accenture Innovation Conference.
+His skills enable him to engage corporate and academic audiences, serving clients like GIBS, UCT-GSB, Standard Bank, Absa, Discovery, Momentum, VWSA, Accenture, Sanlam, Primedia, Nandos, and the 2016 Consumer Goods Forum Summit.

 He has been a member of the Global Shapers Johannesburg Hub since 2017 (an initiative of the World Economic Forum); where he served in Treasury and Hub-Curator roles till 2019.
 He is one of the 2 global #DockersChallengers 2019 Entrepreneurs, and has co-founded a EdTech company with a goal to halve university dropout rates within the next 10 years.